-This Agreement will be binding and remain in full force from the first (1st) day of September 2014 to the thirty-first (31st) day of August 2019 and will continue in force for that period of time required by any applicable Statute of the Province of British Columbia governing collective bargaining.
+This Agreement will be binding and remain in full force from the first (1st) day of September 2019 to the thirty-first (31st) day of August 2022 and will continue in force for that period of time required by any applicable Statute of the Province of British Columbia governing collective bargaining.

-IN WITNESS WHEREOF the corporate Seals of the parties hereto have been hereunto affixed in the presence of their officers thereunto duly authorized on the lot day of November, 2016.

-The corporate Seal of UNIVERSITY OF VICTORIA was hereunto affixed in the presence of:
+IN WITNESS WHEREOF the Corporate Seals of the parties hereto have been hereunto affixed in the presence of their officers thereunto duly authorized on the day of, 2020.
+The Corporate Seal of UNIVERSITY OF VICTORIA was here unto affixed in the presence of: Jamie Cassels, President and Vice Chancellor University of Victoria Gayle Gorrill, Vice-President, Finance & Operations University of Victoria Kane Kilbey, Associate Vice-President, Human Resources University of Victoria The Corporate Seal of CANADIAN UNION OF PUBLIC EMPLOYEES, LOCAL 4163 (COMPONENT 3), was hereto affixed in the presence of: Crog Molpoobul Greg Melnechuk President, CUPE Local 4163 Micha Pesta CUPE National Representative

-DA

-Jamie Cassels, President and Vice Chancellor University of Victoria

-Gayle Gorrill, Vice-President Finance and Operations University of Victoria

-Kane Kilbey, Associate Vice-President, Human Resources University of Victoria

-The Corporate Seal of CANADIAN UNION OF PUBLIC EMPLOYEES, LOCAL 4163, was hereunto affixed in the presence of:

-Greg Melnechuk

-CUPE Local 4163

-Loree Wilcox CUPE National Rep